VLSIDA/chip-tutorials/orfs-installation.md

 *Beware*, your cloned version of ORFS should match the version of the Docker image that you run.
 If it doesn't, you may get differences if the command interfaces change.

+You can safely ignore the message "groups: cannot find name for group ID 1000" when you start the Docker image.

 # Smoke Test

 To check your installation, run a smoke test: